Zabrane/qlnd/doc/LightningTickerplants.md

 Beware, that since `lnd` is a hot wallet, it should only control a small amount of funds at any one time.
-It is recommended to always keep larger sums in cold storage hardware wallets and only move funds to lightning when required.
+It is recommended to always keep larger sums in cold storage hardware wallets and only move funds to Lightning when required.

 ## Connecting to Peers

-Before a channel can be opened between lightning nodes, both nodes need to be able to communicate with one another securely.
+Before a channel can be opened between Lightning nodes, both nodes need to be able to communicate with one another securely.
 This can be achieved using the [`.lnd.connectPeer`](https://api.lightning.community/rest/index.html#v1-peers) API.
 This API requires the user to pass the Lightning node address, which is of the format <public key@host>, with a few examples shown below